tensorleap/tensorleap/examples/mnist/README.md

 <img alt="img_16.png" src="images/img_6.png"/>

-- We see how when the euclidean difference of a sample from its class centroid, increases, the average loss increases.
+- When the euclidean difference of a sample from its class centroid, increases, the average loss increases.

 - Euclidean difference from the class centroid is calculated as follows:
   - We extract the class centroid per class: we take all images in respect to their class and calculate an average per pixel.
 The output will be an image 28X28.